 (1) The Quotation is not an offer to sell but is an invitation to treat only and the Supplier reserves the right to accept or reject in its absolute discretion any orders which may be received by it.

 (2) The Customer acknowledges that the price stated in the Quotation is, unless expressly otherwise, an estimate based on rates of freight, insurance, customs duty, exchange rates, cost of materials purchased overseas, shipping expenses, wage and material costs and other factors at the time the Quotation was prepared.
 If the Supplier considers that it needs to adjust the quoted price in light of circumstances which it considers have affected the cost of the Goods, then at any time prior to acceptance of an order the Supplier may adjust the quoted price and such adjustments will be binding on the Customer.

 The Supplier will be entitled to deliver partial shipments unless expressly prohibited by the terms of the Goods and Service Order, and each shipment of Goods in respect of which an invoice is raised by the Supplier will be deemed to constitute a separate and entire contract between the parties.

 3. Special Conditions

 3.1 - The Contract is subject to any Special Conditions set out in the Goods and Services Order (each a Special Condition).
 In the event of any inconsistency between any Special Condition and any provision of these terms or trade, the Special Condition shall prevail.

 The prices shown in the Supplier’s price list are subject to alteration without notice.

 4.2 - Price of Goods and Services

-If the Supplier accepts an order it will supply the Goods and Services at the price shown in the price list current when the Supplier accepts the order, unless otherwise agreed in writing.
+If the Supplier accepts a Goods and Services Order without having issued a Quotation for the Goods and Services ordered within the previous 30 days it will supply the Goods and Services at the price shown in the price list current when the Supplier accepts the Goods and Services Order, unless otherwise agreed in writing.